Lacewing venom: Linking the molecular and phenotypic evolution of adaptive traits

 - Identify the molecular properties that facilitate or constrain their evolution across micro- and macroevolutionary timescales.

-Thus, the project will test central hypotheses about venom evolvability.
-It is also likely to yield novel bioactive molecules with potential use as molecular tools and agrochemical leads.
+Thus, the project will test central hypotheses about venom evolvability, but it is also likely to yield novel bioactive molecules with potential use as molecular tools and agrochemical leads.

-Finally, it will establish venom as model systems that enable integration of quantitative and molecular genetics, thereby addressing a major methodological challenge in evolutionary biology.
+It will also establish venom as model systems that enable integration of quantitative and molecular genetics, thereby addressing a major methodological challenge in evolutionary biology.

 Financiële details & Tijdlijn